Welcome to the Rotary Club of Glenferrie

-Are you a leader who wants to make positive changes in your community and the world?
-Our club members are dedicated people who share a passion for community service and friendship.
-Becoming a Rotarian connects you with a diverse group who share your drive to give back.
+Are you passionate about making a positive impact in your community and in the world?
+From local projects to global initiatives, our club fosters leadership and friendship while working together to create lasting change.
+Becoming a Rotarian connects you with a diverse group who share your drive to make a difference.

 Club News